Tondeptrai23/IntroAI/README.md

 ### Run a specific agent

-Edit the `pacman.py` at line 650-654 (uncomment needed agent).
+Edit the `main.py` file at line 650-654 (uncomment needed agent).
 You can choose from the following agents:

 - `DFSGhost(index)`: A ghost that uses depth-first search to find the shortest path to Pacman.
 - `BFSGhost(index)`: A ghost that uses breadth-first search to find the shortest path to Pacman.
 - `AStarGhost(index)`: A ghost that uses A\* search to find the shortest path to Pacman.
 - `UCSGhost(index)`: A ghost that uses UCS to find the shortest path to Pacman.

-We've prepared the code for choosing agent in `pacman.py` file.
+We've prepared the code for choosing agent in `main.py` file.
 You can uncomment the agent you want to run.

 ```py
     # ghosts = [searchAgents.BFSGhost(1)] # BFS